 Why Breast Cancer affects most Women in the USA?
 Causes and Preventions.

-Cancer is a condition in which some cells in the body grow out of control and spread to other parts of the body.
+Cancer is a disease in which some cells in the body grow out of control and spread to other parts of the body.

 The Different Types of Cancer